MomsFriendlyRobotCompany/pycreate2/readme.md

 Create 2](http://www.irobot.com/About-iRobot/STEM/Create-2.aspx).
 This was used in ECE 387 Introduction to Robotics class I taught at the US Air Force Academy.

+- [video](https://vimeo.com/266619301): robot could only follow the black tap road and couldn't run into anything.
+If anything got in the way, it had to naviage around it to its final destination
+- [video](https://vimeo.com/266619767): robot pet, follow the pink ball
+- [video](https://vimeo.com/266619636): robot pet, follow the pink ball

 ## Install

 ### pip